Statistical modelling and informatics

-Continuing this theme, the Bio-Health Informatics (BHI) group in the School of Computer Science combines biological and genetic information with clinical data and computer information systems.
+Continuing this theme, the Bio-Health Informatics (BHI) group in the Department of Computer Science combines biological and genetic information with clinical data and computer information systems.
 Their work optimises the use of data, information, and knowledge across molecular biology, clinical e-science and health care.

-In the School of Mathematics, statistical methods are developed and used to investigate a wide variety of topics.
+In the Department of Mathematics, statistical methods are developed and used to investigate a wide variety of topics.
 The group, focussed on statistics and its application, is interested in developing novel statistical methodology for complex data, particularly arising in biology, finance, environment and medicine.
 They also run a statistical consultancy services for University colleagues, as well as local practitioners.